AlbrechtL/openwrt-docker/readme.md

 The web interface does not include built-in user management.
 Any user who can access the web interface automatically has root access to OpenWrt.
 To enhance security, it is strongly recommended to place the web interface behind a reverse proxy with proper user authentication and access controls.

 2. **Host Root Access Implications:**
 By design, any user with root access to the host system also has full control over OpenWrt.
-Additionally, such users can potentially sniff Ethernet traffic and perform man-in-the-middle (MITM) attacks, posing significant security risks.
-Ensure that root access to the host is strictly controlled and monitored.
+Such users can sniff Ethernet traffic and perform man-in-the-middle (MITM) attacks, creating significant security risks.
+The same applies when OpenWrt runs as a virtual machine directly on the host.
+To mitigate these risks, strictly control and monitor root access to the host system.

 3. **Privileged Mode Requirement for OpenWrt Container:**